chaitanya100100/TailorNet/README.md

 - Use `models.tailornet_model.TailorNetModel` with appropriate logdir arguments to do prediction.

 #### Inference Time
 In the paper, we report inference time to be 1-2 ms per frame(depending upon garment) which is averaged inference time over the batch of 21 samples(20-40 ms per batch).
-We apologize for not clearly mentioning that in the paper.
+Apologies for the ambiguity.
 Running each sample separately takes almost same time as batch - around 20 ms per frame for all garments.
 However, note that TailorNet has 21 independent MLPs, so we believe that faster inference time is possible if MLPs are configured to run in parallel on GPU cores.

 ### Misc
 - See [./models/skirt_model.md](./models/skirt_model.md) for the explanation of skirt garment model.